Note: this article was originally published in April 2012, for an updated forecast, click here for a more current

 The Internet is increasingly an important source of research for auto parts buyers and again, there are distinct differences in how the Internet is used depending on what the consumer is shopping for.
 Buyers of carburetors for example, are more likely to use the Internet to find information on parts and accessories before making a purchase.
 These consumers are 37% more likely to use the Internet for research than camshaft buyers.

-For more information on our pay per click (PPC) and search engine optimization (SEO) services for the automotive aftermarket click here.
+Follow this link for more information on our automotive pay per click (PPC) services for the automotive aftermarket.

 If you have any questions on our market research give us a call, we love to talk about data and aftermarket auto parts sales statistics!